 commonly referred to as a “universal binary” or “fat binary.”
 A fat binary

-consists of a fat_header structure followed by multiple fat_arch
+consists of a fat_header structure followed by multiple fat_arch structures.

 Notably, these structures still use 32-bit file offsets.

-From mach-o/fat.h
+From mach-o/fat.h:

 struct fat_arch {